Weott, California: Flooding

 Though Weott had been hit by a flood in 1930, its recent history is shaped by two later major floods.
 In December 1955, lower Weott was partially destroyed when the South Fork of the Eel River overflowed its banks.
-The town largely re-built, but in December 1964, a Pineapple Express, a rare phenomenon in which a warm mass of moist Pacific air, a flow of cold air from an Alaskan high, a low pressure trough off the coast and a strong westerly air flow with gusts up to 80 kph, created the greatest flood in the recorded history of California's North Coast.
+The town largely re-built, but in December 1964, a Pineapple Express, a phenomenon in which a warm mass of moist Pacific air, a flow of cold air from an Alaskan high, a low pressure trough off the coast and a strong westerly air flow with gusts up to 80 kph, created the greatest flood in the recorded history of California's North Coast.
 The storm was so intense that it destroyed 26 U.S. Geological Survey stream gauges.
 As a result, much of the flood data comes from qualitative reports and post-flood estimates.
 Other northern California rivers, such as the Russian, Eel, Klamath and Rogue Rivers, also rose to unprecedented heights.
-Rainfall totals as high as 760 mm were recorded for the 9-day period of the storm and 290 mm for the 24-hour period between December 21 and 22.
+Rainfall totals as high as 760 mm were recorded for the nine-day period of the storm and 290 mm for the 24-hour period between December 21 and 22.
 The South Fork of the Eel River is estimated to have peaked at nearly 5700 m3/s at a station 20 km south of Weott, nearly 80 m3/s greater than the 1955 flood.
 Tens of small towns were inundated.
 One of the worst hit was Weott.